Reporting Hub Knowledge Center

 Group Creation

-If the 'Create Groups/Roles for New Tenants' option is enabled in the global tenant, once you have saved changes, the Reporting Hub will automatically create four new groups within your Azure Active Directory, which will appear as follows:
+If the 'Create Groups/Roles for New Tenants' option is enabled in the global tenant, the Reporting Hub will automatically create four new groups within your Entra ID (or other authentication platform) upon creation of a new tenant.
+The groups will appear as follows:

 • New Tenant Name Parent Group for Reportinghub